Jewels for the Home

 What Lorena enjoys most is her time spent visiting the artisans.
 "I love having a day to myself where I can go and hang out with them.
 It is most gratifying to always see them smiling.
 They constantly teach me life lessons and remind me to appreciate what I have.
 Last week, I met with a woman who collects all of the completed huípiles and she is always in a good mood and a very sweet person.
 We started talking, and a few minutes later she told me that she was about to leave her husband because of his drinking problem.
 She said that she had been dealing with this for the past year.
 I was shocked because I never imagined that she was going through such rough times.
 Her attitude is always so sweet and she always has a smile on her face.
 As I drove home, her story was clear in the center of my thoughts.
 It reminded me that I have very little reason to complain about anything!
 For me, these artisans constantly create perspective."

-From January 27-29, 2013, George Little Management will be presenting its semi-annual edition of Artisan Resource.
-This one-of-a-kind market is aligned with the New York International Gift Fair, and is located at Manhattan's Pier 92.
+From August 18-20, George Little Management will be presenting its semi-annual edition of Artisan Resource.
+This one-of-a-kind market is aligned with NEW YORK NOW, and is located at Manhattan's Pier 94.
 Artisan Resource serves as a one-stop venue for American- based volume importers, direct import retailers, and wholesalers.
 Organizations and companies from 18 countries around the globe have already confirmed their participation.
 Their debut last August 2012 proved to be a successful.
 A positive turnout next month is anticipated as the demand for artisanal and handmade products in the United States is on the rise.

 In addition to all its business activities, Lorenza Filati